HandShake is a project to help enable people who need to access software to create speech to be able to access this

-The latest HandShake hardware is based on the BBC Micro:bit.
-One Micro:bit is worn on the wrist and a second is connected to a laptop or communications device.
-When a gesture is made, the motion is detected by the Micro:bit on the wrist.
-This Micro: bit uses its radio to signal the Micro:bit connected to the laptop.
-This Micro:bit then triggers an event on the laptop through the USB cable connected to the laptop.
-The trigger can also be used as switch to control communications software, such as Smartbox’s Grid software.
+The latest HandShake system uses the BBC micro:bit.
+One micro:bit is worn on the wrist and a second micro:bit is connected to a laptop or communications device.
+When a wrist movement is made, the micro:bit on the wrist uses its radio to signal the micro:bit connected to the laptop.
+The micro:bit connected to the laptop then triggers an event on the laptop through the USB cable connecting the micro:bit with the laptop.
+The trigger sent from the micro:bit can also be used as switch to control communications software, such as Smartbox’s Grid software.
 Thanks to Sensory Software for giving me a licence for this software to allow me to test the hardware with it.

 For initial testing, we asked two of the students at Beaumont to operate a light through gesture.
 Please see the video below.